makotom/tslint-test-20180719/README.md

 Just `npm i` and `npm lint` for your try.

-[The behaviour could be an expected one](https://github.com/Microsoft/tslint-microsoft-contrib/blob/master/src/maxFuncBodyLengthRule.ts#L25), but the pattern mathces to names which do not look like `describe`, such as `xyzdescribexyz` for example, this is not a good idea.
+[The behaviour could be an expected one](https://github.com/Microsoft/tslint-microsoft-contrib/blob/master/src/maxFuncBodyLengthRule.ts#L25), but the pattern mathces to names which do not look like `describe`, such as `xyzdescribexyz` for example, and this is not a good idea.